Supreme Order of the Renaissance: Insignia

+The Order's insignia is a multilayered hexagonal star with six green enamel palms.
+The star has an inner circle with Arabic script that translates to: "His Servant Al Hussein bin Ali".

 The ribbon is, since 1952, of equal stripes of black, white and green; with a narrow red stripe in the centre of the white stripe.

 Between 1917 and 1952, it was made of equal stripes of black, green and white; with a narrow red stripe in the centre of the green stripe.

+The Order of the Renaissance also has a special first class which has the same design as the other classes but its breast and sash star are studded with diamonds.